Overview

 Reduced Endpoint Complexity

-Synchronize files automatically in the background
+- Synchronize data automatically in the background

-Require minimal user configuration
+- Require minimal user intervention

 Centralized Governance